How to Size and Fit a Kids Bike Helmet

 Found at the back of helmets where your head meets the very top of your neck – this dial/slide when tightened or screwed in will secure the back of the helmet to the head.
 This feature can often be absent in cheaper helmets.

-Your bike riding success is different to others… use our stories and support, get the right solutions.
+What is the right Bike Helmet solution for you?
+Your success is different to others… use our stories and support, get the right solution

 Ride More Places

-Read stories about NZ trails, tracks & parks.
-Find out what other families & riders are doing.
+Read stories about NZ trails, tracks and parks.
+Find our what other families and riders are doing.
 Be inspired!
 Is this ride an option for you or your family?